CHURP Leadership

 Johndell Cumberbatch

-Johndell Cumberbatch is an international student from Bermuda and I’m currently in his first-year of the Master’s in Economics program at Howard University.
+Johndell Cumberbatch is an international student from Bermuda and he is currently in his second year of the Master’s in Economics program at Howard University.
 He received a Bachelor of Arts degree in Economics from Morehouse College in 2023, and he is currently interested in Urban Economics.
-He is scheduled to complete my Master’s degree in December 2024 with plans of possibly pursuing a PhD.
-A semi-retired track athlete, Johndell also enjoys reading, anime, and participating in my church’s youth group activities.
+He is scheduled to complete his Master’s degree in December 2024 with plans of possibly pursuing a PhD.
+A semi-retired track athlete, Johndell also enjoys reading, anime, and participating in church youth group activities.

 Joseph Dean